-- search for a local resident for the position of AML-specialist (Compliance Officer) – from 1500 EUR / month;
+- search for a local resident for the position of AML specialist (Compliance Officer) – from 1500 EUR / month;

 - accounting services;

-General AML / KYC Policy for Cryptocompany
+General AML / KYC policy for crypto companies

-Procedural rules for security measures include:
+Procedural rules on security measures include:

 - risk classification;

-- applying due diligence measures;
+- application of due diligence measures;

-Among the AML / KYC documentation:
+AML / KYC documentation includes:

-- a description of high-risk transactions, including those related to communications and customer locations – establishing requirements and procedures for conducting and monitoring such transactions;
+- description of high-risk transactions, including those related to communications and customer locations – establishing requirements and procedures for conducting and monitoring such transactions;

 Registration of a crypto company in Lithuania

-Advantages of Lithuania for running a crypto business:
+Advantages of Lithuania for conducting cryptocurrency:

 - acceptable corporate tax rate (15%) compared to other EU jurisdictions;